ma-04/hydroxide-docker/README.md

 ```

 ### IMPORTANT: You must run the container with the `--user 1000`(your user id) flag.
-This is because the container runs as 101 by default and if ur user id is not 101, hydroxide will not run as root and cause filesystem permission error.
+This is because the container runs as 101 by default and if ur user id is not 101, hydroxide will run into filesystem permission error.

 to get your user id, run the following command: